SINTEF-Optimization/fiskologisk/README.md

 # Contributors

-The code in this repository was mainly written by Kjell Fredrik Pettersen, Giorgio Sartor, and Bjørnar Luteberget in 2023.
+The code in this repository was mainly written by Kjell Fredrik Pettersen, Giorgio Sartor, Bjørnar Luteberget, and Eirik Kjeken in 2023.
 The development was funded by *SINTEF's 2023 strategisk egenfinansiert prosjekt Fiskologisk*.
 This work is also heavily based on the modeling and case study performed by Johan Moldeklev Føsund and Erlend Hjelle Strandkleiv in their